 After lunch, follow the steps straight up to Oia.
 It is a good exercise to burn off a few calories from lunch.
 Start hunting for the famous blue-domed church that shows up in every picture online.
 Try to catch bright sunlight to get the most vibrant color contrasts.
 (We got there a bit late so the domes are partially covered by shadow, but still beautiful and magical.)

-Roam among stores and cafes in those unique alleys.
-Now, it is almost time to find your viewing spot way before the sun starts setting.
-Be aware that almost everyone around you is heading to the west point of the town too.
+Roam through many shops and cafes to find your way to the viewing spot before the sun starts setting.
+Be aware that almost everyone around you is heading to the west point of Oia town too.
 It is very crowded around every corner.

 Getting back to your hotel could be challenging by taxi due to availability.
 Know the bus schedule ahead and get there earlier.
 The bus lines are very long because everyone is heading back toward Fira during that time.
 There are also “black vans” trying to make 20 euros per person in cash.
 It may be your quickest option.

-Day 3: travel from Santorini Island to Mykonos Island by ferry
+Day 3: Travel from Santorini to Mykonos by Ferry

 Head to the ferry station in the morning by a reserved taxi.
 Book your ticket ahead online and activate at the ferry station at least an hour prior to departure.
 The Greek ferry system is well developed and runs multiple trips between these two popular islands daily between April and October.
 It is a 2.5-hour ride with stops to couple more islands on the way.
 Keep in mind that the Greek ferries are not always on time.
 The boarding process and the luggage handling is a bit hectic.
 Our ferry was delayed for an hour and half.
 Other than that, it is an easy way to travel.